 Then how come, the day it comes to pay your bills, you are freaking out?
 You go to pay your rent, and you realize you’re not sure whether you have enough for food.
 Or, you put everything on a credit card, and the debt on that card has become so big it’s like carrying a 20-pound weight in your pocket.
 The answer is, if you avoid looking at your money, you are more likely to end up not just surprised, but also stressing out about bills, and confused as to how this struggle keeps repeating month after month.
 If you’re sick of the struggle, here are a few ideas for you:

 - Talk about money every day.
 It’s not vain, it’s smart.
 Look at your bank account every day to understand, every day, where you are on the scale that you want to be.
+Take stock of your investments before bed so that you’ve got an idea of what sort of state they’re all in.
+You could also talk about the future of finances and discuss things like Bitcoin with friends.
+You may decide that you would like to get on board the crypto train yourself – if so, you’ll definitely be interested in Bitcoin Aktien investieren.

 - Make a goal.
 Whether it’s $500 or $5,000 or more, make sure you know how much money you WANT each month or week so that you have a focus point.